sanity-io/sanity-template-bigcommerce-editorial/README.md

 2. Now that your keys and base data are all set, you can import data from BigCommerce!
 Go to your studio folder and run `sanity exec src/bigCommerceSync.js`.
 If you receive undefined errors for any of the environment variables, try setting your sanity env with `export SANITY_ACTIVE_ENV=development` from the command line.

 When the script completes successfully, it will also provide you with an `data.ndjson` file.
-Go ahead and import that as well (the two datasets should live happily together!)
+Go ahead and import that as well (the two datasets should coexist happily together in the same dataset!)

 ## Internationalization